bcmichael/RNMR-Docs/docs/command/full_command.md

     DFLTBL /INT A B 2*(2-1)

 will create argument a in name table b with a value of 2.
+### DFLTV
+Prompt for local integer variable with default

+Category: Arguments

+Format: `DFLTV` lclnam lclval prompt

+Defaults: TEMP none none

+Prerequisites: Macro only (MAC)

+Description:
+`DFLTV` is an old command for creating a local integer variable if one does not already exist with an optional prompt.
+It has been replaced with the `DFLLCL /INT` command and is currently simply an alias to it.
+As such `DFLLCL /INT` should be use in place of `DFLTV`.
 ### DFNGBL
 Define global argument